Submit an Article Guidelines updatedJanuary 2020

 If applicable, authors should describe the role of the study sponsor, if any, in study design; collection, analysis, and interpretation of data; writing the report; and the decision to submit the report for publication.
 If the supporting source had no such involvement, the authors should so state.
 If applicable, authors must declare whether they had assistance with study design, data collection, data analysis, or manuscript preparation.
 If the manuscript reports on a registered clinical trial and has been assigned a trial registration number from a public trials registry, authors should provide this information.

 Human Subjects Protection and Protection of Identifiable Subjects

-Reports of studies involving human subjects must indicate procedures for the protection of their rights, as well as Institutional Review Board (IRB) approval.
+Reports of studies involving human subjects must indicate procedures for the protection of their rights, informed consent, as well as Institutional Review Board (IRB) approval.

 If subjects’ personal details are provided, measures should be taken to protect subjects’ identity.
 If photographs are submitted with a manuscript, permission to publish must be obtained in writing from all individuals pictured.
 Measures to conceal the identity of an individual in a photograph, such as placing black bars over the person’s eyes, should not be used.

 Manuscripts must conform to the guidelines for manuscript preparation of the Publication Manual of the American Psychological Association, 7th ed.
 (2020).
 Manuscripts can range from 6 to 15 pages in length, including references, figures, and tables.
 All pages, including acknowledgments, abstract, text, references, figure legends, and tables, must be double-spaced, with 1-inch margins.

 Note.
 Changes between the 6th and 7th editions of the Publication Manual of the American Psychological Association are summarized here.